pixelgalaxies/crescendo/README.md

 # Crescendo
 ### Crescendo is a mobile-first grid library built with the Flexible Box Layout Module or as you might know it, Flexbox.
-current version 2.2
+current version 3
 ### Support
-Crescendo was built in Google Chrome.
-However, it will work in all modern browsers (Opera, Mozilla Firefox, Microsoft Edge, Safari).
+Crescendo was built in Google Chrome and tested on all modern browsers, Opera, Mozilla Firefox, Microsoft Edge, Safari.

 ### Installation:
 To use Crescendo, just paste these snippets into your head tags: